-If you review the different kinds of crowns in the sidebar on the right, you’ll notice that several different types of crowns CAN be cemented in place.
+Several different types of crowns CAN be cemented in place.
 The question then becomes, SHOULD they be?

 Dentin bonding is one of the more exacting skills demanded of a cosmetic dentist.
 If it isn’t done correctly, the crown will fall off or break, or the tooth may have extreme sensitivity.
 Many general dentists have little experience with direct bonding, and will therefore use conventional cement to place crowns.
 This becomes a problem not immediately, but over time.
 If the cement line ever becomes visible (due to receding gums, which often happens as we age), it will show up as a dark line, right at the gum line.
 No matter how beautiful the crowns are, this dark line will be what people notice.

 General dentists may also want to go with a porcelain-fused-to-metal crown, regardless of the position of the crown in your mouth.
 It is true that porcelain-fused-to-metal crowns are generally stronger than all-porcelain or all-ceramic crowns, but the metal base of the crown requires the use of an opaquer to mask its color, and there is simply no way to make porcelain-fused-to-metal crowns look like real teeth.